Tellurium: Zintl cations

-Interchalcogen cations also exist, such as Te_{2}Se_{6}^{2+} (distorted cubic geometry) and Te_{2}Se_{8}^{2+}.
-These are formed by oxidizing mixtures of tellurium and selenium with AsF_{5} or SbF_{5}.
+Interchalcogen cations also exist, such as Te2Se_{6}(2+) (distorted cubic geometry) and Te2Se_{8}(2+).
+These are formed by oxidizing mixtures of tellurium and selenium with AsF5 or link=antimony pentafluoride|SbF5.

 Organotellurium compounds

 Tellurium does not readily form analogues of alcohols and thiols, with the functional group –TeH, that are called tellurols.
 The –TeH functional group is also attributed using the prefix tellanyl-.
 Like H_{2}Te, these species are unstable with respect to loss of hydrogen.
 Telluraethers (R–Te–R) are more stable, as are telluroxides.

 Tritelluride quantum materials

 Recently, physicists and materials scientists have been discovering unusual quantum properties associated with layered compounds composed of tellurium that's combined with certain rare-earth elements, as well as yttrium (Y).

 These novel materials have the general formula of R Te_{3}, where "R " represents a rare-earth lanthanide (or Y), with the full family consisting of R = Y, lanthanum (La), cerium (Ce), praseodymium (Pr), neodymium (Nd), samarium (Sm), gadolinium (Gd), terbium (Tb), dysprosium (Dy), holmium (Ho), erbium (Er), and thulium (Tm).
 Compounds containing promethium (Pm), europium (Eu), ytterbium (Yb), and lutetium (Lu) have not yet been observed.
 These materials have a two-dimensional character within an orthorhombic crystal structure, with slabs of R Te separated by sheets of pure tellurium.

 It is thought that this 2-D layered structure is what leads to a number of interesting quantum features, such as charge-density waves, high carrier mobility, superconductivity under specific conditions, and other peculiar properties whose natures are only now emerging.

 For example, in 2022, a small group of physicists at Boston College in Massachusetts led an international team that used optical methods to demonstrate a novel axial mode of a Higgs-like particle in R Te_{3} compounds that incorporate either of two rare-earth elements (R = La, Gd).
 This long-hypothesized, axial, Higgs-like particle also shows magnetic properties and may serve as a candidate for dark matter.